-Last year it had the Media 7000i 2.1 Audio System, but for 2017 Q Acoustics is showing off the finalised Concept 500 loudspeakers.
+Last year it had the Media 7000i 2.1 Audio System, but this time Q Acoustics is showing off its finalised Concept 500 loudspeakers.

 Quadral is bringing the Galan 9 desktop speaker to Bristol with the bold claim that "it is the best product that we have ever made".
 It's the smallest of the Aurum range, with a 16cm woofer and a tweeter on top, but Quadral says it can still deliver a big sound.

 Danish loudspeaker brand Raidho will make its Bristol debut thanks to new UK distributor Decent Audio.

 Raidho speakers feature the company's proprietary ribbon tweeter and its own midrange and bass ceramic drivers with diamond-coated cones.

 Sister brand Scansonic's more affordable HD speaker range will also be on display.

 You might expect a new subwoofer from REL, but the Number 25 it will unveil at Bristol is a 'no-holds-barred' flagship model designed to showcase the years of experience the company has built up in subwoofer design.
 The brief to its engineers was simple: "no restraints".

 Described as "the most dynamic and beautiful sub REL has ever produced", it's the embodiment of everything the company knows.
 Also on show for the first time will be the G1 Mk2 model.